chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 **Note:** Chevereto V4.0 uses the same database and public upload paths as V3.20.

-## 🔗 How does the domain license binding works?
+## 🔗 What about domain license binding?

 It works similar to how DKIM signs email delivery.